kerl/kerl/README.md

 **Important**: If you already have `--with-ssl` in your .kerlrc, kerl will honor that instead, and will not do any automatic configuration.

+## License

+`kerl` is MIT-licensed, as per [LICENSE.md](LICENSE.md).
+You'll also find the same license notice inside the distributable shell script.

 ## Changelog

 Check [CHANGELOG.md](CHANGELOG.md) and also [GitHub releases](https://github.com/kerl/kerl/releases).